 Throughout the career pathway, educational professionals weave in and out of formal and informal leadership roles.
 It is through these roles teachers, principals, and administrators effectively impact the growth of self, students, peers, school culture, and their local, state, and global community

 Kentucky's Equitable Access to Effective Educators Plan was developed to address the need to improve equitable access to effective teachers and leaders.
-This plan is responsive to the requirement in Section 1111(b)(8)(C) of the Elementary and Secondary Education Act (ESEA) that each state’s Title I, Part A plan include information on the strategies Kentucky will employ to ensure that poor, minority, Limited English Proficient, and special needs students are not taught at higher rates than other children by inexperienced, unqualified, or out-of-field teachers
+This plan is responsive to the requirement in Section 1111(b)(8)(C) of the Elementary and Secondary Education Act (ESEA) that each state’s Title I, Part A plan include information on the strategies Kentucky will employ to ensure that minority, students experiencing poverty, English Learners, and special needs students are not taught at higher rates than other children by inexperienced, out-of-field, or ineffective teachers

 The TELL (Teaching, Empowering, Leading and Learning) Kentucky survey is designed to gather input from teachers, counselors, principals, and other administrators who know best the working conditions in Kentucky’s schools.
 Schools and districts use TELL survey results to plan impactful professional learning for teachers and administrators and inform working conditions goals, school improvement plans, and principal evaluations.
 At the Department of Education, TELL results guide decision making about needed support, services, and outreach to Kentucky’s schools and districts; contribute to development, revision, and monitoring of Kentucky’s Equitable Access to Effective Educators plan; and help to determine most appropriate resources for school improvement.